Spoorthy10/tvmaze_dashboard_vue_ts/README.md

     HTTP Client: Axios - v1.13.2,
      // axios is used to make the API calls to fetch the data from the TVMaze API.
      // axios has better error handling and  it parses JSON responses automatically.
+     // It also supports request and response interceptors, which can be useful for adding headers or logging.

     State Management : Pinia - v3.0.4,
         // Pinia is used for state management in this project.